Tree Protection Ordinances

 Does Forestry staff have the capacity to handle all this additional work?
 Will this slow down housing developments?

 1. Once on site the developer/contractor realizes they, for whatever reason, can not do what they agreed to do to preserve and or protect ROW trees in securing said approvals and permits AND they can not work out a mutually acceptable resolution with City Forestry.
-In that scenario, a developer can appeal to the Board of Public Works (BPW) to have permits reinstated subject to certain conditions the Board stipulates.
+In this scenario, a developer can appeal to the Board of Public Works (BPW) to have permits reinstated subject to certain conditions the Board stipulates.

 2. If a developer removes or damages a tree designated for protection AND they can not work out a mutually acceptable resolution with City Forestry, they could appeal to the BPW to have their permits reinstated subject to certain conditions imposed by the BPW.

 It’s important to note this ordinance revision does not require developers to attend additional meetings or secure any additional permits during the approval process.
-The delay of going back to BPW only comes into play in the above scenarios and pulling permits by staff is viewed as a last resort.
-Developers would still be able to perform any work that does not require the above listed permits while in appeal.

 Was this page helpful to you?